napframework/nap/docs/doxygen/markdown/01_install.md

 Follow these steps for a guided installation:
 1. Extract `NAP-0.1.0-Win64.zip` using Explorer (or your preferred tool)
-2. In `NAP-0.1.0-Win64\tools` run `checkBuildEnvironment.bat` to guide you through installing prerequisites
+2. In `NAP-0.1.0-Win64\tools` run `checkBuildEnvironment.bat` to guide you through installing prerequisites, following the instructions
-3. Follow the instructions in the command prompt
-4. If any changes are required re-run `checkBuildEnvironment.bat` after those changes have been made to verify the final environment

 _Manual Dependency Installation_